mozilla/jira-bugzilla-integration/README.md

 - `allow_private` (optional)
     - bool [true, false]
     - default: false
+    - If `false`, bugs will not be synchronized if they are not made public.
+Note that in order to synchronize private bugs, the bugzilla user that JBI runs as must be in the security groups that are making the bug private.
+- `contact`
+    - an email address, a list of email addresses, or a literal "tbd" to signify that no contact is available
+    - If an issue arises with the workflow, communication will be established with these contacts
+    - Please enter the contact information for one or more stakeholders
 - `description`
     - string
     - Please enter a description; for example, team name or project use-case.